Pearly-bellied seedeater

 The pearly–bellied seedeater (Sporophila pileata) is a species of bird in the family Thraupidae.
-It was lumped with the copper seedeater, (S. bouvreuil) and known together as the capped seedeater before being split in February 2012.
+It was lumped with the copper seedeater (S. bouvreuil) and known together as the capped seedeater before being split in February 2012.

-It is found in southern Brazil, Paraguay, northern Uruguay and northeastern Argentina.
+It is found in southern Brazil, Paraguay, northern Uruguay, and northeastern Argentina.
 Its natural habitat is dry savanna.

-All capuchinos (as they are known in Spanish), including the pearly-bellied seedeater, are experiencing severe population declines due to illegal trapping for pet trade and loss of natural habitats, as a result of grasslands being used for agricultural uses.
+Like other capuchinos, which is the term used for them in Spanish, the pearly-bellied seedeater faces significant population declines.
+These declines are attributed to illegal trapping for the pet trade and the conversion of grasslands for agricultural purposes, leading to habitat loss.